“Are your resources tagged?”

 While Duckbill generally recommends the above two methods for cost allocation, third-party tools can provide additional value-add—but at a price.

-SaaS platforms like Cloudability and CloudHealth have some really neat cost attribution features, like attributing non-taggable spend to a given team, product, or business unit, or attributing spend from misspelled tag values to their correct tag value.
+SaaS platforms like Cloudability and CloudHealth have some really neat cost allocation features, like attributing non-taggable spend to a given team, product, or business unit, or attributing spend from misspelled tag values to their correct tag value.

 But if you don’t have a strong tagging policy in place to begin with, you’re going to have a much harder time leveraging these tools to accurately identify cloud costs for each team, product, or business unit.